 Stir to make sure all of the lumps are out of the brown sugar and everything is mixed.

 Then combine all of the wet ingredients in a medium-size bowl.
+Or if you want to double the recipe, use a large bowl.

 I like to whisk the eggs before adding the milk, oil, and vanilla extract.